alpheustangs/filego.js/README.md

 For the example of web in React, please refer to [examples/web](./examples/web/).

-For the example of Node in Fastify, please refer to [examples/node](./examples/node/).
+For the example of Node in Hono, please refer to [examples/node](./examples/node/).

 ## License